brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 ### Temperature sensor

-Connect the Maxxfan's temperature sensor to the `THERMISTOR` port.
+Connect the Maxxfan's temperature sensor to the `TEMP` port.
 You can make your own temperature sensor connecting any 10 Kohm NTC thermistor to a JST XH-2 plug in any orientation.
 Update the thermistor beta constant in the firmware to ensure accurate readings.

 The temperature sensor is driven by an IO pin to minimize resistive self-heating and power usage between samples.
 The Maxxfan's built-in thermistor appears to have a beta constant of 3950.